-Note: Sydney City start times are February, June and October 2018.
+Please note: Sydney City start times are October 2018 and March, July and October 2019.

 Note: Not all units are available on listed campuses.
 Please refer to our handbook for more information.